 The term “Scandinavian country” is usually reserved for only three nations, while the “Nordic countries” encompass a wider geographical area.
-Solve Scandinavia, that is Norway, Denmark, and Sweden, with our A-Z guide to the region.
+Learn about Scandinavia (that is, Norway, Denmark, and Sweden) with our A-Z guide to the region.

 The nations making up Europe’s northernmost region are most commonly called either Scandinavia – Norway, Denmark, and Sweden – or the Nordic countries – Norway, Denmark, Sweden, Iceland, and Finland.